Ray-B-Ouamba/DAILY-MOOD-MELDER-APP/README.md

 **TECH USED:** HTML, CSS, JavaScript

 ## OPTIMIZATIONS
-We have designed our webpage so that a single click will cause the background color to change.
+We have creat a Daily Quote Website Design.
+With two buttons : One that hepls to share Quotes on Twitter and one that permit to

 We would like our background to automatically change color every 20 seconds.

 ## LESSONS LEARNED:
-Understand the principles of JavaScript.
+Through this learning we have Understood the basics principles of JavaScript.

 ## OTHER PROJECT:
 **BACKGROUND-COLOR-FOR-YOUR-YOUTUBE:**